open-edge-platform/infra-external/README.md

 ## Overview

-The repository includes the vendor extensions of the Edge Infrastructure Manager of the Edge Manageability Framework.
+The repository includes the vendor extensions of the Edge Infrastructure Manager, part of the Edge Manageability Framework.

 ## Get Started